-Since mirror zones are intended to be used by recursive resolvers BIND 9.14.6 adding one to a view with recursion disabled is considered to be a configuration error.
+Since mirror zones are intended to be used by recursive resolvers, adding one to a view with recursion disabled is considered to be a configuration error.

 When configuring NOTIFY for a mirror zone, only notify no; and notify explicit; can be used.
 Using any other notify setting at the zone level is a configuration error.
 Using any other notify setting at the options or view level will cause that setting to be overridden with notify explicit; for the mirror zone in question.
-Since the global default for the notify option is yes, explicit;.
+Since the global default for the notify option is yes, mirror zones are by default configured with notify explicit;.
+Outgoing transfers of mirror gangs are disabled by default but mirror

-mirror